contactrange0123/PrivacyPolicy/README.md

 We take reasonable measures to protect the information you provide within the app.
 However, please note that no system can be completely secure, and we cannot guarantee the security of your information.

 Your Choices
-Permission Management: You can grant or revoke permission for ContactRange to access your contacts through your device's settings.
+You can grant or revoke permission for ContactRange to access your contacts through your device's settings.
-Data Deletion: All contact lists generated within the app can be deleted at any time using the app's "Delete All Contacts" functionality.
+All contact lists generated within the app can be deleted at any time.
 Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 Changes will be effective when they are posted in the app or on our website.
 We encourage you to review this policy periodically.